About Isabelle Groc

 Her wildlife photography achievements have been honoured through the 2005 CBC David Suzuki Nature in Focus Environmental Photography Competition and the 2010 Art Wolfe International Conservation Photography Awards.
 She has been a finalist in the BBC Wildlife Photographer of the Year competition several times.

-She is a Fellow of the Explorers Club, a fellow of the Royal Geographical Society, a fellow of the Royal Canadian Geographical Society, a member of the Society of Environmental Journalists, the American Society of Journalists and Authors, the National Association of Science Writers, and the North American Nature Photography Association.
+She is a Fellow of the Explorers Club, a fellow of the Royal Geographical Society, a fellow of the Royal Canadian Geographical Society, a member of the Society of Environmental Journalists, the American Society of Journalists and Authors, and the National Association of Science Writers.

 Watch a film produced by videographer Lesley Spinks who followed Isabelle in the field to document her daily life as a wildlife photographer, travelling in a variety of habitats, land, water, rivers, and the desert, looking for wild creatures, rattlesnakes, shorebirds, snow geese, barn swallows, Pacific salmon, and humpback whales.